PratikSathe/PratikSathe.github.io/README.md

    1. `jekyll build`

    2. `jekyll serve` (or `jekyll serve --livereload` ).
 Go to `localhost:4000` to see what the website will look like.

+In order to use a specific theme, one may use the remote theme option (in which one tells the server to use the theme files stored in a GitHub repository maintaned by developers), or install a theme.
+I found the latter to be more suitable, since I wanted to make my own changes to the theme I was planning to use.
+(It is possible to make changes even in the remote theme option, but there is a risk of something breaking if the remote repository becomes incompatible with the changes you make.)

+Here are the steps I followed:

+1. Create my website repository (`pratiksathe.github.io`)

+2. Copy all the files from the `Minimal Mistakes` repository into this repository.

+3. In cmd, do `bundle`, `bundle add webrick`, `bundle update` and `bundle install`.

+4. Do `bundle exec jekyll serve --livereload`.
+Go to `localhost:4000` in a browser.
+Making any changes in the folder will be reflected immediately in the browser.

+5. Make the changes you want, such as editing or adding posts and pages.
+If you want to make changes to the theme, make appropriate edits to the sass, layout files etc.

+6. If it all looks good at `localhost:4000` commit and push changes.

+After doing all this, the website will be available at `username.github.io`.

+In order to host the website on GitHub after buying a domain from Google domains, follow the instructions here [link](https://dev.to/trentyang/how-to-setup-google-domain-for-github-pages-1p58).